About

 Lives and works in Boston and Santo Domingo.

 Inspired by surrealism and the global art market, Edward Telleria creates paintings and sculptures filled with recurring motifs of his own invention.
-His work embodies an intersection of pop culture, history, and contemporary art, offering a fresh perspective that speaks to both personal and universal narratives.

 Telleria holds a BFA and MFA from the Escuela Nacional de Artes Visuales in Santo Domingo, Dominican Republic, where he studied drawing, painting, and sculpture.
 His education in these traditional disciplines informs his contemporary approach, resulting in a body of work that bridges past and present, reality and abstraction.